z0rb/presentations/PITCHME.md

 #### State of the Community

 - Currently academia with partners
-- Closed but appreceated communication
+- Closed but appreciated communication
 - Plans for a broader open community are unclear
 - Zero-transparency project management